mitchellxxli/honey/honey.md

 with a named floral source (logit difference = -1.894, *SE* = 0.461, *z*
 = -4.105, p \< 0.0001), compared to a 0.13 probability of rejection for
-samples without a named floral source at the reference level of the toher predictors.
+samples without a named floral source at the reference level of the other predictors.
 This is indicates that under the null hypothesis (no difference between samples with and without a declared floral source), these results are very unlikely.